skym-app/skym-downloads/README.md

 ### Ableton Instructions

+// This path did not work
 Right-click on your Ableton Live application and select “Show Package Contents”.
 Place the FloatationScript folder from the Ableton Folder in this package into Contents/App-Resources/MIDI Remote Scripts

+Place the FloatationScript folder from the Ableton Folder in this package into HD:/Users/[Username]/Library/Preferences/Ableton/Live x.x.x/User Remote Scripts

 Open the Preferences window
 Select the MIDI tab